Vyral/base-template/_posts/2021-11-01-44-ways-to-prepare-your-home-to-sell.md

 {% include pullquote.html %}

-There is no doubt about it, first impressions count with buyers. **That’s why I’ve prepared a 44-item fail-proof list of simple, quick, and inexpensive things you can do to prepare to sell your home for top dollar**.
+There is no doubt about it; first impressions count with buyers. **That’s why I’ve prepared a 44-item, fail-proof list of simple, quick, and inexpensive things you can do to prepare to sell your home for top dollar**.

 I’ve divided them into three categories: